kvendrik/Browserkit.js/readme.md

 ###Polyfills

-Instead of keeping the polyfills Browserkit uses only available within its own object it polyfills them in their original state.
-Which means methods like `Array.indexOf` are available from anywhere in your code, in any browser.
+Methods are polyfilled their original object, which means they are available from anywhere in your code, in any browser, hooray!

 * document.querySelector
 * Array.indexOf